cristiangrojas/grunt-django-compressor/README.md

 # grunt-django-compressor

-> A Grunt plugin to iterate over every html file and compress javascripts and stylesheets.
+> A Grunt plugin to iterate over every html file and compress JavaScripts and StyleSheets.

 ## Getting Started